tomtom94/react-easy-ssr/README.md

 Please note, in the world there are approximately 10 big crawlers (Russian, American, European, Asian...) which will open a page around every 20 seconds each on your App, this is a statistic home made but quite reliable.
 Just watch by yourself in your Nginx router who opens your page it's written ;) This is something to take into account for your servers performances, internet network is crazy busy when you have 5 million pages for real in a `sitemap.xml`.
 Don't think Google robot would read your App if you just do CSR Client Side Rendering.
 You don't make loose time to crawlers if you wanna have a good SEO score in search engines, moreover if you have 5 million pages to crawl.
 According to my statistics I just said above this would take more than 3 years in the best case scenario for the Google robot to crawl all your 5 million pages this is why you can play with a parameter in your `sitemap.xml` files to set priorities in pages to crawl first.

-### I want to use renderToNodeStream to make a top notch app
+### I want to use renderToPipeableStream to make a top notch app

-Then you must use `redux-thunk` and/or a `apollographql` (but I don't recommend stupid graphql) which is gonna give you easy promises to handle on server side, but make the right choice.
-And don't use `react-jss`, just use a classical SASS, LESS or CSS style.
-And you are good to go.
+Actually you can do it, but this would cost you too much computer power to aim the same goal. `redux-saga` needs to generate the dom fist via `renderToString` to get all its data fetched before finally rendering. `react-jss` it's the same also to make its stylesheets.

 ## Notes